-One of the best new features in Windows 10 October 2018 Update is the fact that you can store multiple items in your clipboard.
+One of the best features of Windows 10 is the ability to store multiple items in your clipboard.
 But… did you know that you can also share the clipboard between computers running Windows 10 or Windows 11, as well as sync the clipboard with Android smartphones?
 Because yes, you can!
-However, for the clipboard sync to work, you need to use the same Microsoft account on your devices, turn this feature on, and to have a working internet connection.
+However, for the clipboard sync to work, you must use the same Microsoft account on your devices, turn this feature on, and have a working internet connection.
 Having said that, here’s how to share your clipboard between a Windows 10 PC and other computers or Android phones:

-- “Automatically sync text that I copy" - everything that is stored in your clipboard, when you hit CTRL+ C or Copy, gets synchronized across devices, as long as it is text.
+- “Automatically sync text that I copy” - when you hit Ctrl + C or Copy, everything stored in your clipboard gets synchronized across devices, as long as it is text.
 Images are never synchronized through the clipboard.

-- “Never automatically sync text that I copy” - when you hit CTRL+ C or Copy, the item is stored in your local clipboard.
-However, it is not synchronized across devices, unless you manually choose for it to get synchronized.
+- “Never automatically sync text that I copy” - when you hit Ctrl + C or Copy, the item is stored in your local clipboard.
+However, it’s not synchronized across devices unless you manually sync it.
 Read on to see how that works.

-Remember that you have to turn on the synchronization on all the Windows 10 PCs and other devices where you want this to work.
-It is not enough to enable it on one PC or device.
-Your data is sent to Microsoft’s servers if you do that and remains on your PC and Microsoft’s servers.
+Remember that you have to turn on the clipboard sync on all the Windows PCs and Android devices where you want this to work.
+It’s not enough to enable it on just one Windows 10 PC.
+Your data is sent to Microsoft’s servers if you do that and remains only on your PC and Microsoft’s servers.

-Try this new feature of Windows 10 and tell us how you like it.
-We work with a Windows 10 desktop and a laptop every day, so having the possibility to synchronize the clipboard between them means that we get a productivity improvement.
+Try this feature of Windows 10 and let me know whether you like it.
+I work with both Windows 10 and Windows 11 computers, as well as Android smartphones, every day.
+Having the option to synchronize the clipboard between them means I get a productivity boost.
 What about you?
-Is it useful to you?
+Is this feature useful to you?
 Do you like how it works?
-Comment below and let’s discuss.
+Comment below, and let’s discuss.